 Main duties of the job

-Your role will involve offering specialist mental health advice and providing expert clinical care for people with a range of mental health needs, ensuring that those with serious mental illness do not fall between gaps in services.
+You will work as an autonomous practitioner within friendly teams of GP's, other First Contact Mental Health Practitioners, ANPs, Practice Nurses, and Pharmacists.
+You will develop close working relationships and be a valued member of the Primary Care Team.
+You will collaborate with other professionals, both internal to, and external from, the PCN.
+Your role will involve offering specialist mental health advice and providing expert clinical care for people with a range of mental health needs, ensuring that those with complex mental illness do not fall between gaps in services.
 You will improve access by being a 'first contact mental health worker', undertaking triage, assessments, brief interventions, and reviews.
 You will contribute networking and navigation expertise, enabling access to a range of appropriate mental health support across the community system.
 You will ensure that, once assessed, each person receives the best possible care in the right place at the right time by the right supporting service.

 Job description Job responsibilities

-This is a new, exciting and innovative post to support the needs of the local population living with a range of mental health difficulties.
-The role holder will fulfil a first contact specialist mental health role within GP Practices across the Primary Care Network (PCN), seeing patients who would otherwise have traditionally seen a GP.
+This is a new, exciting and innovative post to support the needs of the local population living with mild to moderate mental health difficulties.
+The role holder will fulfil a first contact specialist mental health role within GP Practices across the Primary Care Networks (PCNs), seeing patients who would otherwise have traditionally seen a GP.
 Within the primary care setting, the role holder will work in a collaborative and multi-agency way.
 This will contribute to the safe and effective day to day operation of the PCN and the efficient and timely management of clinical enquiries and decision-making.

 The post will sit within the GP practices and will facilitate the interface between Primary Care and Secondary Mental Health Services to provide specialist advice and support, assessment, treatment, education and solution-focused approaches to the local Primary Care Teams, for patients and carers.